Hunting for Hypercharge Anapole Dark Matter in All Spin Scenarios: LHC searches

-Certainly the planned HL-LHC experiment with a slightly larger collision energy of 14 TeV and an integrated luminosity of 3 ab$^{-1}$, roughly 10 times larger than the present LHC luminosity~\cite{Shiltsev:2019rfl,Assmann:2023dwx}, enables us to cover a larger region of the couplings versus the DM mass.
-For a more quantitative comparison, the HL-LHC projected sensitivities are drawn by selecting the mono-jet events in the selection criteria of the transverse-momentum cut $p_T^{jet}>300$ GeV and the rapidity cut $|\eta|<2.5$.
-For determining the cross sections contributing to the SM background events, enhanced by the collision energy of 14 TeV, we adopt a simple argument that the background events are dominated by the process $pp\rightarrow Zj\to \nu\bar{\nu}\, j$, resulting in the enhancement of the cross sections as the ratio $11.57/9.88\approx 1.17$ between the cross sections of the process $pp\rightarrow Zj\to \nu\bar{\nu}\, j$ at the 14 and 13 TeV $pp$ CM energies, respectively, as taken in Ref.~\cite{Chakraborty:2018kqn}.
+The dashed line in each panel shows the future sensitivity of the planned HL-LHC experiment with a slightly larger collision energy of 14 TeV and an integrated luminosity of 3 ab$^{-1}$, roughly 10 times larger than the present LHC luminosity~\cite{Shiltsev:2019rfl,Assmann:2023dwx}.
+We require slightly stronger selection criteria of the mono-jet events for the HL-LHC: $p_T^{jet}>300$ GeV and $|\eta|<2.5$.
+As for the number of background events at $\sqrt{s} = 14$ TeV, we consider the difference in the cross sections of the dominant background process $pp\rightarrow Zj\to \nu\bar{\nu}\, j$, enhanced by $11.57/9.88\approx 1.17$ compared to the $\sqrt{s} = 13$ TeV case~\cite{Chakraborty:2018kqn}.

-The projected sensitivities are indicated by the blue dashed lines as shown in Fig.~\ref{fig:collider_plots}.
-The parameter regions excluded by the sensitivities become enlarged especially for light DM mass values, although the kinematical bound on the DM mass remains almost intact.
-In contrast, we expect that the 100 TeV future circular collider experiment under research and development (R\&D)~\cite{FCC:2018vvp,Benedikt:2020ejr} enables us to cover a much larger region of the couplings versus the anapole DM mass and push up the kinematical mass bound significantly.
+The projected sensitivities become stronger as $m_\chi$ decreases.
+Due to the $Q^2$ dependence of the $gq \to q \chi \chi$ production cross section, we expect that the 100 TeV future circular collider experiment under research and development (R\&D)~\cite{FCC:2018vvp,Benedikt:2020ejr} enables us to cover a much larger region of the couplings versus the anapole DM mass.

-Before closing this section, we note that the positive-power dependence of the effective vertices on the normalized momentum squared $p^2/\Lambda^2$ shown in Eqs.~\eqref{eq:general_fermionic_gamma} and \eqref{eq:general_bosonic_gamma} strongly indicates that the constraints on the couplings versus the DM mass from the LHC and HL-LHC mono-jet searches become much stronger for a higher-spin anapole DM particle with $s\geq 3/2$.
+Before closing this section, we emphasize once more that the power of the invariant mass square in the mono-jet cross section increases in proportion to the spin value of the anapole DM particle.
+The enhancement arises from the increased number of longitudinal modes of the higher-spin anapole DM particle.
+It strongly indicates that the constraints on the couplings versus the DM mass from the LHC and HL-LHC mono-jet searches become much stronger as the spin value of the anapole DM particle increases.